Selected Correspondence Vineeto

 Richard sums up his experience of years of talking to people like this:

-People do not want to be free of the Human Condition anywhere near enough.
+Richard: People do not want to be free of the Human Condition anywhere near enough.
 Until one’s search becomes what others would call ‘obsessive’ it is but dabbling.
 Peace-on-earth is something to dedicate oneself to with the whole of one’s being ... it is what is called ‘commitment’.
-Richard, List B, No 12
+Richard, List B, No 12b, 24.10.1998

 In order to be able to say that Mr. Krishnamurti’s teachings to you are ‘about the actual’ you have to either ignore 90% of Krishnamurti’s teachings or twist the meaning of the word ‘actual’ into meaning spiritual and transcendental.
 ‘The key ingredient of [your] previous teachings is about having a direct experience’ of the divine, not the actual.
 Vis:

-I have no problem with whatever name you might give to your goal and your experiences but denial and transcendence are a sure method of avoiding a Pure Consciousness Experience.
+I have no problem with whatever name you might give to your goal and your experiences but denial and transcendence are sure methods of avoiding a Pure Consciousness Experience.
+For comparison I copied a description of a direct experiencing of the actual. (...)

 *

-Fear We all know it at nauseam; it includes trickery, cunning, numbness, confusion, escape, denial, excuses, guilt and beliefs in all kinds of good (potentially helpful) and bad (potentially harming) spirits.
-And of course there is panic, terror and good old dread and the escape into enlightenment.
+Fear – We all know it at nauseam; it includes trickery, cunningness, numbness, confusion, escape, denial, excuses, guilt and beliefs in all kinds of good (helpful) and bad (harming) spirits.
+And, of course, there are panic, terror and good old dread and the escape into enlightenment.
 But fear is also the doorway to courage, thrill and excitement to reach closer and closer to one’s destiny.

 It was interesting that in the discussion we constantly needed to define the words we used.
 He had different connotations about ‘instinct’ as only meaning the physical startling response or the change of breath or heartbeat at imminent danger.
 So he could easily hold on to his belief that without instincts one would die, not be able to breathe, or maintain one’s heartbeat.
 When I asked him what he would call our instinctual reactions of anger, fear, sex or rage, he had no appropriate word at all.
 Similarly we had to different definitions of the word ‘emotion’.
 Emotion to him only meant a very strong feeling, easily noticeable as emotional outbursts like screaming, crying, fighting or being shocked.
 When I asked what he would call emotions like hope, trust, attraction or apprehension, those feelings did not seem to exist at all and had no specific name, but were definitely not emotions.
 Thus he could maintain that he hardly had any emotions and that they are not the problem with human beings, since they only happen ‘once in a while’.